 Published sometime in the year 1307-08, Purgatorio relates the second part of poet/narrator Dante Alighieri's depiction of his fictional journey through the divine realms.
 Having told of his experiences in Hell in Inferno, Dante now relates his experiences cleansing himself in Purgatory as he prepares to visit Heaven.

 A recurring character in Dante’s works, Beatrice is heavily featured in La Vita Nuova, an autobiographical poem with a famous first line inspired by a dream about Beatrice.
-Beatrice goes on to appear at the end of Purgatorio as an angelic figure who will guide Dante through Heaven.
+Beatrice goes on to appears in Purgatorio as an angelic figure who will guide Dante through Heaven.

 Of course, as the writer of the Divine Comedy, Dante was interested in covering more than just Hell.
-Most people stop at Hell because (a) most English teachers don't assign any reading past the Inferno and (b) Hell seems to have a lot more going on than the other places.
+Most people stop at Hell because (a) most Literature teachers don't assign any reading past the Inferno and (b) Hell seems to have a lot more going on than the other places.
 But Purgatorio is a beast of its own.
 While Inferno features Dante traipsing around after Virgil and trying not to step on the burnt, frozen, and lacerated bodies of condemned sinners, Purgatorio gives us another side of the afterlife: love.

 Yes, friends.
 Though he's better known for his literary trip down under, Dante's also famous for the love he bore for Beatrice, the object of his lifelong affection.
 Thoughts of her are what keep our hero going through the trials of tribulations through Purgatory and, by the end of the book, Beatrice has replaced Virgil as Dante's guide into Heaven.